 If you do feel like you need a little extra protection, you might consider gravel protection and/or a super collision damage waiver.

 For more information on travelling around the Golden Circle, see our full Golden Circle guide.
 For more information on travelling along Iceland’s South Coast, check out our South Coast self-driving trip itinerary.

 The Ring Road, North Iceland, or a Winter Trip

 If you’re visiting some of Iceland’s more remote spots, like North Iceland, or travelling along the Ring Road, or visiting during the winter months, it’s generally advised that you purchase some better insurance than you would if you were just sticking around Reykjavik.
-In these areas and during the winter, when weather is more volatile, it’s smart to have your gravel protection, sand and ash protection, and a super collision damage waiver.
-Tire insurance can also come in handy.
+In these areas and during the winter, when the weather is more volatile, it’s smart to have your gravel protection, sand and ash protection, and a super collision damage waiver. tyre insurance can also come in handy.